bhavintandel/ansible/AnsibleDoc.md

   db1.example.com
   ```

-### Playbooks
+#### Playbooks

   * It can handle multiple slices of your infrastructure topology.

 Ansible is decentralized-it relies on existing OS credentials to control access to remote machines.
-It can be connected with kerberos,LDAP.`
+It can be connected with kerberos,LDAP.
- -y

 ## Installation

-### Download and Set EPEL
+#### Download and Set EPEL
   * `cd /opt/ && wget https://dl.fedoraproject.org/pub/epel/epel-release-latest-6.noarch.rpm`
   * `rpm -ivh epel-release-latest-6.noarch.rpm`

-### Install Ansible
+#### Install Ansible
   * `yum install ansible -y`